Types of licences available

 DBS check - the legislation provides that local authorities with responsibilities under the Local Government (Miscellaneous Provisions) Act 1976, may require applicants to apply for an Enhanced Disclosure and Barring Service (DBS) check.
 The DBS Disclosure is made against government records and the Police National Computer (PNC).
 We require these checks to be made every three years.

 Medical examination - all applicants making their first application must submit a certified medical certificate.
 A certificate will then be required every six years thereafter unless an applicant's medical condition warrants examination on a more regular basis.
 An applicant aged 65 years or over must undergo the medical examination every year.
 The examination must be carried out by a medical practitioner who has full knowledge of the applicant's medical history on the forms supplied by us.
+Completed medical forms can only be accepted up to six weeks from the form being signed by the medical practitioner.

 Application form - all applicants must complete an application form.
 As well as the general information required (name, address, date of birth etc) under the Rehabilitation of Offenders Act 1974 (Exceptions)(Amendments) Order 2002 an applicant must declare ALL CONVICTIONS (no matter how old - even if they are spent).